larascremin/larascremin/README.md

-### Hello World, I am Lara...
+### Hello World...

-I’m an Information Technology student, developer, and entrepreneur passionate about the digital world. <br>
+I’m an Information Technology student, developer, and entrepreneur with a strong passion for the digital <br>
-A proactive team player, I love contributing to meaningful projects and pushing boundaries in the tech space. <br>
+world.
+A proactive team player, I enjoy contributing to meaningful projects that make an impact. <br>
-I’m always looking for new opportunities to grow and learn and love starting new projects : )
+I’m constantly seeking opportunities to grow, learn, and challenge myself, and I love starting new projects. : )

 <br>